cam2-auto-drone/uavcc-simulator/README.md

 Step 4: Run the autonomous drone package
 -->

-## Trial 1 Simulator
+## Trial 1 and 2 Simulators
 ### Build and Run
-This repository contains the Trial 1 and Trial 2 worlds that solutions will be tested in. \
+This repository contains the Trial 1 and Trial 2 worlds that solutions will be tested in.

 Begin by cloning this repository onto your machine.
-Once it is downloaded, follow these steps to begin the simulation: \
+Once it is downloaded, follow these steps to begin the simulation:

 Step 1: Build the plugin
 ```mkdir build